 Oonagh graduated with a BSc (Hons) in Sport and Exercise Sciences from the University of Limerick, Ireland in 2007.
 She was awarded her PhD in Nutrition and Physiology from the same university in 2012.
 Shortly after completion of her PhD, Oonagh was appointed as a Post-doctoral Research Fellow at the University of Reading’s Hugh Sinclair Unit of Human Nutrition (2012-2016).
-She is a Registered Nutritionist (Nutrition Science).
+She has been a UKVRN Registered Nutritionist (Nutrition Science) with the Association for Nutrition since 2014.

-Oonagh joined the School of Sport, Exercise and Health Sciences as a Vice Chancellor’s Research Fellow in October 2016.
+Oonagh joined the School of Sport, Exercise and Health Sciences as a Vice Chancellor’s Research Fellow in October 2016 and was appointed to her current position as Senior Lecturer in Nutritional Sciences in Feb 2021.

 - 2017 – Present Society for Endocrinology (Endocrine Ambassador 2018- )